 St. Stephen’s tower, Low Elswick, is one of the most overlooked and rarely mentioned buildings in the CCT’s portfolio of historic churches, despite the local and international significance of those who built it.
 It remains a landmark for those travelling to and from Newcastle city centre towards the A1 and retains a ring of eight bells cast in 1880 by Taylor’s of Loughborough.

 Designed by local architect, R. J.Johnson, the foundation stone for St. Stephen’s church was laid on 19th November 1866 by Sir William Armstrong.
-Armstrong had grown an empire upon engineering brilliance, having invented the hydraulic crane and the Armstrong breech-loading gun, both of which were watershed developments for heavy industry and the military.
-His factories, Elwsick Works, absorbed the riverside for several miles along the Tyne to the west of Newcastle (image here…) His company was to become the city’s largest employer, leading the world in industrial innovation and supplying the machinery for raising and lowering the bascules of Tower Bridge in London.
+Armstrong’s empire had flourished upon engineering brilliance, he having invented the hydraulic crane and the Armstrong breech-loading gun, both being watershed developments for heavy industry and the military.
+His factories, Elwsick Works, absorbed the riverside for several miles along the Tyne to the west of Newcastle (image here…) His company was to become the city’s largest employer, leading the world in industrial innovation, even supplying the machinery for raising and lowering the bascules of London’s Tower Bridge.

 Armstrong didn’t start his career as an engineer, indeed his early wealth was achieved from his legal training, influenced and dictated by his father against his own wishes.
 As a boy, Armstrong’s lung condition kept him at home with ill-health, a time during which he was to experiment with mechanical toys.
 Coming of age and realising his father’s ambition for him to enter the legal profession, he became a successful lawyer.
 But mechanics and mathematics remained his true passion, an interest which was to lead to his career change and his championing of the industrial world.